Simon-Ing/Cosmo_Ai/README.md

 # Tools

-There are two tools, a GUI tool and a CLI too, plus the deprecated `Datagen` tool.
+There are two tools, a GUI tool and a CLI too.

 ## GUI Tool

++ `bin/Simulator` - old version implemented in C++,
+  using the GUI API from OpenCV.
++ `Python/CosmoGUI.py` - new version implemented in Python using tkinter.

-The GUI tool should be pretty self explanatory.
+The two GUI tools are similar and pretty self explanatory.
 The images shown are the actual source on the left and the distorted (lensed) image on the right.